percona/pmm-doc/docs/details/checks/develop-checks.md

 A check is a combination of:

 - SQL query or MongoDB query document for extracting data from the database.
 - Python script for converting extracted data into check results.
-This is actually a [Starlark](https://github.com/google/starlark-go) script – a Python dialect that adds more imperative features from the Python.
-Script's execution environment is sandboxed; no I/O can be done from it.
+This is actually a [Starlark](https://github.com/google/starlark-go) script – a Python dialect that adds more imperative features from Python.
+Script's execution environment is sandboxed so no I/O can be done from it.

 All checks in the first phase (and most of the planned ones) are self-contained.
 This means that extracted data is processed on the PMM side and not sent back to the SaaS.